lukehollinda/raytracer/README.md

-An in progress personal project written entirely in C++.
+An in-progress personal project written entirely in C++.
 Currently only supports sphere objects.
-Matte, metalic, and translucent material.
+Matte, metallic, and translucent material.

 To build and run use: